JonConnerDotCom/JcdcFoundation/README.md

 JcdcFoundation
 ===

-A module for Zend Framework 2 integration with Foundation 3 front-end framework.
+A module for Zend Framework 2 integration with the [Foundation](http://foundation.zurb.com) 3 front-end framework.

 ####This module provides:
 ### View Helpers